BoT-SORT: Robust Associations Multi-Pedestrian Tracking: Proposed Method

 We choose the noise factors as in ~\cite{wojke2017simple} to be $\sigma_{p} = 0.05$, $\sigma_{v} = 0.00625$, and $\sigma_{m} = 0.05$, since our frame rate is also 30 FPS.
-Note, that we modified Q and R according to our slightly different state vector x.
-In the case of track-loss, long predictions may result in box shape deformation, so a proper logic is implemented, similar to ~\cite{zhang2021bytetrack}.
+Note, that we modified $\vb*{Q}$ and $\vb*{R}$ according to our slightly different state vector x.
+In the case of track-loss, long predictions may result in box shape deformation, so proper logic is implemented, similar to ~\cite{zhang2021bytetrack}.
 In the ablation study section, we show experimentally that those changes leads to higher HOTA.
 Strictly speaking, the reasons for the overall HOTA improvement is not clear to us.
-We assume that ours modification of the KF contribute to improve the fit of the bounding box width to the object, as can be seen in Figure~\ref{fig:KF_width}.
+We assume that our modification of the KF contributes to improving the fit of the bounding box width to the object, as can be seen in Figure~\ref{fig:KF_width}.